dice-group/rdf-parser/README.md

 - `TurtleFileParser`: It can be used to parse a whole document file that contains a Rdf.
 It can process very big files with low memory usage by parsing chunk by chunk.
 It also uses a separated thread for parsing and writes the results in a concurrent queue.
 Therefore, the already parsed triples can be accessed during the parsing process.
 It accepts one parameter which is the name of the file.

 - `TriplesBlockStringParser`: It is used for parsing Sparql's TripleBlocks Strings immediately.
 It accepts one parameter which is the string of the document to be parsed.
-And another optional parameter which is either a std::unordered_map (or robin_hood::unordered_map which is more opimized) contains the prefixes.
+And another optional parameter which is a robin_hood::unordered_map contains the prefixes.

 ### Examples